Fraud and Risk Management (FRISK)

 - Large Transaction Notification – This feature examines the transaction amount after the transaction has been accepted.
 When the amount exceeds an amount specified by the merchant an e-mail is sent notifying the merchant that the amount has exceeded the threshold.
 The merchant can then review the transaction, refuse the sale before any products are shipped, and credit back the consumer at a later time.

 - Address Verification (AVS) – AVS matches the known address information associated with the given credit card number against the billing address information provided by the user.
 If the information does not match, the transaction is declined.
 The merchant has the option of choosing the level of match required for an approved transaction.

-- CVV2 – CVV, or Card Verification Value – is a number that is printed, not imprinted, on Visa and Mastercard.
+- CVV2, CVV, CID or Card Verification Value – is a number that is printed, not imprinted, on Visa/MasterCard/Discover.
 This number is never transferred during card swipes and should only be known by the cardholder, the person holding the card in their hand.

 - Proxy Blocking – This option controls whether transactions originating from proxy servers and computers to be known sources of fraud are blocked.
 When the gateway is aware of proxy servers that are known sources of fraud, the IP addresses are added to our base level of blocked IPs.

 Proxy servers act as an intermediate and are used to hide the true source of a transaction.
 Such servers are legitimately used to surf the Internet anonymously, but they are also frequently used to commit online fraud.
 Some proxy servers are from commercial services, but most are home computers or business systems that have been compromised and are being abused without the owner’s knowledge.